riverbed/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 ```
 Verify that the database exists and is populated:
 ```
-docker exec -ti m_ansible /bin/bash
-mysql -u root -ppassword -h 172.18.0.3 endpointtracker select * from endpoints limit 10;
+docker exec -ti ansible /bin/bash mysql -u root -ppassword -h 172.18.0.3 endpointtracker select * from endpoints limit 10;
 exit
 exit
 ```
-Modify the [create-hostgroups.yml](app/create-hostgroups.yml) file with the NetProfiler details for your environment:
+Modify the [app/create-hostgroups.yml](app/create-hostgroups.yml) file with the NetProfiler details for your environment:
 ```
   vars:
     host: "NetProfiler ipv4 address"